slcas/heating_load_calculator/README.md

 cd <your-repo>
 ```

-Ensure that the main script file:
+Ensure that the main script file (for example):

 ```text
 heating_load_calculation.py